🍝 PureScript package manager and build tool

 You still need to spago install my-new-package after adding it to the package set, or Spago will not know that you want to use it as a dependency!

-If a package is not in the upstream package set, you can add it exactly in the same way, by adding it to extra_packages.
+If a package is not in the upstream package set you can make it available in your build by adding it to extraPackages.

 workspace: